Birmingham-based E says it focuses on keeping its costs down so that its 300,000 customers pay less.

 Which? verdict on E

-We included E in our energy companies survey for the first time this year.
-It’s off to a shaky start, finishing in the bottom third of suppliers, based on the feedback gathered from its customers.
+We've included E in our energy companies survey for the second time this year.
+It’s had shaky results once again, finishing in the bottom quarter of suppliers based on the feedback gathered from its customers.

-It gained ‘good’ ratings on two of five aspects of service included in our survey, but ‘fair’ ratings on three.
+It gained a ‘good’ rating on one of the five aspects of service included in our survey and ‘fair’ ratings on two.
+However, it achieved just two stars on the remaining two measures.

-We received too few responses to give it a rating for the way it handles complaints.
-However, it gets relatively few complaints per 1,000 customers, and resolves more than 80% within two days, according to data from energy regulator Ofgem for the first half of last year.
+E received its highest rating for the way it handles complaints with four stars.
+It also gets relatively few complaints per 1,000 customers and resolves 88% within two days, according to data from energy regulator Ofgem for the first half of last year.
+It resolved all of its complaints within eight weeks.

-E’s four-star rating for customer service equals that of brands that get far higher scores overall.
-The data behind its rating reveals that 81% of customers in our survey considered its customer service good or excellent.
-While this sounds impressive, the best brands managed more than 90%.
+E’s three-star rating for customer service equals that of brands that get far higher scores overall.
+The data behind its rating reveals that 77% of customers in our survey considered its customer service to be good or excellent.
+While this seems respectable, the best brand for this managed 96%.

-Although E says it focuses on saving customers money, those in our survey only considered it fair for value for money.
-Many other firms were considered good value for money, although none achieved the full five-star rating this year.
+Although E says it focuses on saving customers money, those in our survey considered it poor for value for money, rating it at just two stars.
+Many other firms were considered good value for money, although only one achieved the full five-star rating this year.

 Pros: Quick to answer the phone in our snapshot investigation

-Cons: Value for money, digital tools and bill clarity are nothing special
+Cons: Value for money and bill clarity are nothing special